mayrmt/mayrmt.github.io/publications.md

 1. M. Mayr:
 **Modelling of Uncertainty and Data**,
 University of the Bundeswehr Munich,
+2nd edition, 2021

+1. M. Mayr:
+**Modelling of Uncertainty and Data**,
+University of the Bundeswehr Munich,
 1st edition, 2020

 1. M. Mayr, M. W. Gee: